Interest Rates Are Expected To Continue Supporting Banks' Income In 2024, Says KPMG

-(MENAFN- Media OutReach Newswire) Banks should prioritize operational efficiency and risk management for seizing opportunity when growth returns HONG KONG SAR - Media OutReach Newswire - 29 January 2024 - The year 2024 is expected to present challenges for banks as they prepare to navigate a range of macroeconomic hurdles.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 29 January 2024 - The year 2024 is expected to present challenges for banks as they prepare to navigate a range of macroeconomic hurdles.
 It is important for banks to focus on operational efficiency and managing their risks, to be ready to reap the rewards when growth returns in 2025, according to KPMG's latest report.

 The KPMG Hong Kong Banking Outlook 2024 provides thoughts and predictions from KPMG experts regarding the outlook for Hong Kong and key themes for banks in the year including preparing for climate risk, and staying abreast of tax and regulatory developments.